avanhatt/icse22ae-kani/README.md

 }
 python3 summarize.py < implicit.json
 {
-  "mean": 0,
+  "mean": 149.874,
-  "median": 0.0,
+  "median": 14.0,
-  "nonzero": 0,
+  "nonzero": 349,
-  "nonzero-pct": "0",
+  "nonzero-pct": "70",
   "total": 500
 }
 ```

-Note: by default this will use the already-downloaded crate data.
-To optionally re-download the data, run `rm /icse22ae-kani/crate-data/db-dump.tar.gz` before the previous command.
+Note: by default this will use the already-downloaded crate data at `/icse22ae-kani/crate-data/db-dump.tar.gz`.
+To optionally re-download the data, run `rm /icse22ae-kani/crate-data/db-dump.tar.gz` before the previous command (this will take >20 minutes, depending on the host machine).

 # Part 2: Section 4.2: Case study: Firecracker.